HONDA CIVIC REAR CONTROL ARM BUSHINGS

 For those of us who would like their sleek new Civic to glide silently down the road, there’s also good news.
-Honda has issued an upgraded bushing to fix the squeak.
+Honda has issued an upgraded control arm bushing to fix the squeak.

 If your car is still under warranty, any Honda dealer will install the upgraded bushings for free.
 If your warranty has expired, we’d be happy to install them for you.
 We keep a set of bushings in stock.

-The the old style bushing (on the left) has a metal core covered by rubber.
-The new style bushing (on the right) has a metal core and a metal shell
+The old-style bushing (on the left) has a metal core covered by rubber.
+The new style bushing (on the right) has a metal core and a metal shell.

 There are 2 special tools required to install the updated bushings.
 The tools are available from Honda.
 However, in the interest expediency (and thrift), we made our own.
 The tool on the bottom is for pressing the old bushing out.
 The tool on the top is for drawing the new bushing in.
 In days not so far past, making your own Honda tools was the only way to get them.